t60011/rhino-mcp/README.md

 - "Create a cube at the origin"
 - "Get all layers in the Rhino document"
 - "Execute this Python code in Rhino: ..."
+- "Update a Grasshopper script component with new code"
+- "Link a Grasshopper component to an external Python file"
+- "Get the current state of selected Grasshopper components"

 ## Troubleshooting